anu-kash/The-Adani-Hindenburg-Controversy/README.md

-Objective: Analyzing influencer networks supporting vs opposing Adani ● Identified hashtags in support vs against the matter and created two separate channels for analysis ● Detected influencers in the two networks on the basis of centrality measures and account engagement metrics
+Objective: Analyzing influencer networks supporting vs opposing Adani ● Identified hashtags in support vs against the matter and created two separate channels for analysis <br>
+● Detected influencers in the two networks on the basis of centrality measures and account engagement metrics <br>